 Tex.
 Gov't Code §2306.004(28-a) is applied to incorporated places and Census Designated Places, as defined by the U.S. Census Bureau, collectively referred to as places.
 Prior to the development of the RAF each year, the parameters outlined in Tex.
-Gov't Code are used to determine which places are urban and which are rural.
-The urban and rural designation for site-specific applications is made at the place level; organizations applying for certain TDHCA-administered funds use the urban and rural place designations to determine which subregional allocation they are eligible to apply for.
-If a place crosses county or regional boundaries, the subregional allocation that the place in question is eligible to apply for is determined by the county that contains the majority area and population of the place.
+Gov't Code are used to determine which of these places are urban and which are rural.
+Organizations applying for certain site-specific TDHCA-administered funds use the urban and rural place designations to determine which subregional allocation they are eligible to apply for.
+If the site is located in an urban place, then that organization applies for funds allocated to the urban subregion of their region, while organizations requesting funds for sites in rural places would apply for rural subregional funds.
+For non-site specific funds, if a place crosses county or regional boundaries, then that place's subregion (urban or rural) is determined by the county that contains the majority area and population of the place.

-Additionally, the RAF must account for the statewide need and availability of housing.
-If the RAF only combined data from places, many unincorporated parts of the state would not be included, which would significantly hinder the RAF's utility as an equitable allocation tool.
+Additionally, the RAF must account for the statewide need for and availability of housing.
+If the RAF only analyzed data from places, many unincorporated parts of the state would not be included, which would significantly hinder the RAF's utility as an equitable allocation tool.
 For this reason, the RAF uses county-level data to measure statewide housing need and to calculate subregional allocations.
 This allows for a more complete picture of the state's demographics in determining allocations.

 Even if a county contains a Metropolitan Statistical Area (MSA) per the U.S. Office of Management and Budget (OMB) definitions, it's possible that all the places within that county meet the definition of a rural area per Tex.
 Gov't Code §2306.004(28-a).
 Therefore, if an MSA county has no places designated as urban, the need and availability of the whole county will be counted toward the rural allocation (i.e., the MSA county had no places with a population over 25,000 or places touching a boundary of a place with a population over 25,000).
 The allocation process outlined in this document refers to "MSA counties with urban places" as "urban counties" and "Non-MSA counties and counties with only rural places" as "rural counties."
-The need and availability of "MSA counties with urban places" directs the allocation toward the urban places, and the need and availability of "Non-MSA counties and counties with only rural places" directs the allocation toward the rural places.
+The need and availability of "MSA counties with urban places" directs the allocation toward the urban places, and the need and availability of "Non-MSA counties with only rural places" directs the allocation toward the rural places.